JIRA Agile Tutorial: Agile Project Management Using Jira Software

 - Once ranked, the stories are assigned developmental cycles (Sprints) that last for approx. 4-6 weeks.

 - The detailed documentation is avoided.
 Instead, a scrum board is maintained that will show the status and progress.

-Note – Firstly, you will need JIRA Agile add-on if you have not gotten it already.
+Note – Firstly, you will need JIRA Agile add-on

 User stories in JIRA are created using JIRA issues: